Birds: Activity Ideas & A Reading List

 • Snow Birds, by Kirsten Hall, illustrated by Jenni Desmond - a noisy onomatopoeic look at birds and their sounds, focusing on how birds survive the winter.

 • Fussy Flamingo, by Shelly Vaughan James, illustrated by Matthew Rivera - a fanciful look at flamingos and what they eat.
+It's a great nature story--and is a fun story for families with picky eaters.

 • Emu, by Claire Saxby, illustrated by Graham Byrne - a fantastic nonfiction read-aloud book about the life of a truly exotic bird.
+This is one of my all-time favorites, and one that I reread regularly.

 Related Topics: